Great Bike Rides from East Midlands Trains Stations

 There are disruptions to services while Derby Station is remodelled from August to October 2018.
 Some bus replacement services are taking bikes – check with EM Trains.

 Book your bike for free at any staffed National Rail Station, or by phone on 08457 125 678.

 You can only reserve two bikes per train unit on EM Trains

 East Midlands Trains Have a Cycle Reservation Form you can email in to them.

-For the City Centre, cross Sheaf Street at the crossing near the ticket office, mount the shared use path (NCN6) on the opposite side of the road and turn left – there is a short section of off-road cycle lane that will get you to Howard St, turn right here and climb up to the Town Hall, Library, Peace and Winter Gardens, or for a less steep climb continue to Paternoster Row (the Showroom cinema should be on your left) and turn right by the Hallam Students Union (formerly the Centre for Popular Music, known locally as the Kettles)
+For the City Centre, cross Sheaf Street at the crossing near the ticket office, mount the shared use path (NCN6) on the opposite side of the road and turn left – there is a short section of off-road cycle lane that will get you to Howard St, turn right here and climb up to the Town Hall, Library, Peace and Winter Gardens, or for a less steep climb continue to Paternoster Row (the Showroom cinema should be on your left) and turn right by the Hallam Students Union (formerly the Centre for Popular Music, known locally as the Kettles or Hubs)

 For the University and Hospitals, follow the marked cycle route along Brown St, left onto Sydney St & Sylvester St and join the off-road route at the junction with Eyre St. Cross at the pelican crossing and then follow the route along the Ring Road.

 This information is correct as at April 2010.